DataDog/integrations-core/mapr/README.md

 ### Service Checks

 - `mapr.can_connect`:
-Returns CRITICAL if the Agent fails to connect to the MapR monitoring streams, otherwise returns UP.
+Returns `CRITICAL` if the Agent fails to connect and subscribe to the stream topic, `OK` otherwise.

 ### Events